rian8on3/Scripts-for-Noobs-like-Me/README.md

 # Scripts-for-Noobs-like-Me
-Noob scripts that were useful for a noob like me
+Scripts that were useful for a noob like me